Avast SecureLine VPN Review 2026: Is It The Best VPN From an Antivirus?

 With split tunneling, you can pick and choose what internet activity is protected by the VPN and what information is not.

-Maybe you’re traveling abroad and want to watch Netflix, but your work email needs to be viewed from your IP address to work.
+Maybe you’re traveling abroad and want to watch Netflix, but your work email requires your real IP address to function.
 You could use split tunneling to have your Netflix activity go through the VPN while your work email usage does not.

 Encryption

 A VPN’s encryption is a critical piece of its security puzzle.
-A strong VPN will use robust encryption to protect your browsing information.
+A strong VPN uses robust encryption to protect your browsing information.

-Avast SecureLine uses AES 256-bit encryption, which is one of the strongest VPN encryptions available.
-This encryption is used by the government and banking sites, so Avast’s VPN should keep you safe from hackers.
+Avast SecureLine uses AES 256-bit encryption, one of the strongest encryption standards available.
+This encryption is used by the government and banking sites, so Avast’s VPN should keep you protected from potential hackers.

 VPN protocol

 The VPN protocol is one of the most important aspects of your VPN's function.
-Coupled with encryption, the protocol you choose determines how quick and secure a connection you'll receive.
+Coupled with encryption, the protocol you choose determines how quick and secure your connection will be.
 Avast SecureLine uses different protocols for different operating systems.

 For Mac and iOS users, you'll have access to Avast SecureLine's proprietary protocol, Mimic, as well as IPsec.
 Windows and Android users will have a choice between OpenVPN and WireGuard.